Las Vegas to West Rim

 Take a stroll 4,000 feet in the air on the Skywalk, surrounded by nothing but glass, steel, and Canyon stone.
 Then, pay a visit to a local Native American village and find authentic artifacts and art.

 Grand Voyager Rim to River guests receive one of the most comprehensive Grand Canyon experiences available.
-Experience Grand Canyon West by ground, helicopter and boat!
+Experience Grand Canyon West by Airplane, Helicopter, Pontoon Boat, and ground adventure!

 FAQs for West Rim Grand Canyon from Las Vegas Tours